haydenmcfarland/grille/README.md

 - have a simple interface for extending the base application and grid features
 - provide pagination and infinite scroll grid interfaces
 - make components reusable and extendable via webpacker
+- determine if reliable replacement for Netzke/ExtJS framework

 ## INFO